antonshulgin/the/README.md

 ### .isEmptyString([isSilent]);

-Checks if the value is a string.
+Checks if the value is an empty string.

 ```javascript
 the('').isEmptyString(); // true